 - The recommended deadline for priority admission is November 30. - Graduate of a nationally accredited BSN or MSN nursing program with a minimum cumulative GPA of 3.0 or higher (based on a 4.0 scale). - Current unrestricted Registered Nurse Licensure in the state or territory in which the student's clinical practice will occur. - A College-level statistics course (3 credits) with a C or higher. - Recommendation forms from three professional references who can address the applicant's potential for advanced practice nursing.
 References should come from recent employers and a former faculty member if possible. - Curriculum vitae or resume.
 This document should include education and professional practice. - Official scores from the Miller Analogies Test or Graduate Record Examination from the last five years if no master's degree.
-(School codes: GRE/5099; MAT/2522) - A two-page essay describing career goals and how a graduate credential will assist in meeting those goals.
-The writing style (i.e. grammar, punctuation, spelling, word use) and content of the essay will be used in the overall evaluation of the application. - A minimum of 2,000 documented hours of nursing practice to have occurred no longer than three years prior to beginning the FNP clinical courses. - Selected applicants will be scheduled for a personal interview.
+(School codes: GRE/5099; MAT/2522).
+If the CUM GPA is 3.0 or higher, this MAT or GRE requirement is waived. - A two-page essay describing career goals and how a graduate credential will assist in meeting those goals.
+The writing style (i.e. grammar, punctuation, spelling, word use) and content of the essay will be used in

+- the overall evaluation of the application. - A minimum of 2,000 documented hours of nursing practice to have occurred no longer than three years prior to beginning the FNP clinical courses. - Selected applicants will be scheduled for a personal interview.
 Applications received on or before November 30 will be considered first. - The number of credits a student may transfer will be determined on an individual basis, but will be no greater that 35% of the total program credits.
 (Please refer to the Transfer Credit policy in the Graduate Information, Policies, and Procedures section of this Catalog.)